-President Roosevelt ended the Great Depression by spending on job creation programs.
-He created Social Security, the U.S. minimum wage, and child labor laws.
-The Federal Deposit Insurance Corporation prevents bank runs by insuring deposits.
+President Roosevelt tried to ease the effects of the Great Depression by spending on job creation programs.
+He created Social Security, the U.S. minimum wage, and child labor laws, as well as the Federal Deposit Insurance Corporation, which prevents bank runs by insuring deposits.

-President Reagan promised to reduce government spending and taxes.
-He called these traditional Republican policies Reaganomics.
-But instead of cutting spending, Reagan increased the budget 2.5 percent each year.
-He increased defense spending from $444 billion to $580 billion by the end of his first term.
-He also cut income taxes and the corporate tax rate.
-Instead of reducing the debt, Reagan more than doubled it.
-But that helped end the 1981 recession.
+President Ronald Reagan promised to reduce government spending and taxes.
+He called these traditional Republican policies, Reaganomics.
+He cut income taxes and the corporate tax rate.
+Instead of reducing the debt, Reagan more than doubled it, but that helped end the 1981 recession.

 Bill Clinton's expansionary economic policies fostered a decade of prosperity.
 He created more jobs than any other president.
-Home ownership was 67.7 percent, the highest rate ever recorded.
-The poverty rate dropped to 11.8 percent.
+Homeownership was 67.7%, the highest rate ever recorded.
+The poverty rate dropped to 11.8%.

 Barack Obama's policies ended the Great Recession with the Economic Stimulus Act.
 This act spent $224 billion in extended unemployment benefits, education, and health care.
 It created jobs by allocating $275 billion in federal contracts, grants, and loans.
 It cut taxes by $288 billion.
 Obamacare slowed the growth of health care costs.